digital-asset/docs.daml.com/docs/3.1/docs/json-api/index.rst

   Using the package ID format refers to a single package.

-- ``create_arguments`` field contains contract fields as defined in the Daml template and formatted according to :doc:`lf-value-specification`.
+- ``createArguments`` field contains contract fields as defined in the Daml template and formatted according to :doc:`lf-value-specification`.
 - ``commandId`` -- optional field, a unique string identifying the command.
 - ``actAs`` -- a non-empty list of parties, overriding the set from the JWT user; must be a subset of the JWT user's set.

-- ``readAs`` -- a list of parties, overriding the set from the JWT user; must be a subset of the JWT user's set.
-- ``submissionId`` -- a string, used for :doc:`deduplicating retried requests </app-dev/command-deduplication>`.
-If you do not set it, a random one will be chosen, effectively treating the request as unique and disabling deduplication.
-- ``deduplicationPeriod`` -- either a ``Duration`` as above, which is how far back in time prior commands will be searched for this submission, or an ``Offset`` as follows, which is the earliest ledger offset after which to search for the submission.
+.. note::  There is only subset of possible fields presented in the example, consult openapi specification for more options.

 .. _example_response: (in case of 1/v2/commands/submit-and-wait-for-transaction-tree)